Oren3400/react-task-tracker/README.md

 This project build with a mock back-end json-server watching a file db.json.

-## You will need 2 commends.
+## You will need 3 commends.
+npm install - Install dependencies

-npm run server - to start the fake server
+npm run server - Run the JSON server

-npm start - to start the front
+npm start - Run React server